 On this page

-This feature is only available to Premium plans.
+Relevant sorting is only available on Premium plans.

 Effect on ranking formula

-If multiple hits have the same value for the sorting attribute, then the tie-breaking approach proceeds as usual on the defined sorting attributes.
+If multiple results have the same value for a sorting attribute, tie-breaking proceeds as usual on the other defined sorting attributes.
 For example, suppose you’ve sorted by price and then by popularity.
-If a query yields three records that cost $99, then the engine further orders them by their popularity attribute.
+If a query returns three results that cost $99, the engine will then order them by their popularity score.

 Relevant sorting considerations

 Relevant sorting interacts with other features in ways you might not expect.

 Other re-ranking features such as Rules apply after relevant sorting and will modify sort order.
 For example, if Personalization promotes expensive items for a particular user based on their past actions, that user might see expensive items at the top of the results, even if they’ve chosen to relevant sort from lowest to highest price.